omkar861856/baapdrop/README.md

 - **API**: RESTful API design with proper error handling
 - **Theme**: Custom-branded theme with consistent color variables (#E40145)

+## 🧩 Demo Page Template

+The application includes a comprehensive demo page template to accelerate development of new pages.
+Access it at `/demo` or by clicking the "View Demo Page Template" link in the Hero section.

+The demo page showcases:
+- Common UI patterns and layouts
+- Proper implementation of animations with Framer Motion
+- ShadcnUI component usage examples
+- Responsive design patterns
+- Proper routing using Wouter
+- Standard page sections (hero, features, CTA)

+To create a new page:
+1. Copy the `DemoPage.tsx` file from the `pages` directory
+2. Rename it to your new page name
+3. Add a route in `App.tsx` for the new page
+4. Customize content as needed while maintaining the established patterns

 ## 🔧 Installation

 ### Prerequisites